Ministers' Building: Structure

 The building is a U-shape with the parliament building engulfed around.
-Due to the city's soft landscape, the Northern Wing of the building sunk a few meters underground.
-The Eastern and Western Wing was constructed and finished in 1905 to support it.
-The building originally consists of 16 cupolas but only eight of them survived.
+Due to the city's soft landscape, the Northern Wing of the building sank a few meters underground.
+The Eastern and Western Wings were constructed and finished in 1905 to support it.
+The building originally consisted of 16 cupolas but only eight of them have survived.
 They are designed similar to the structure of the Crown of Queen Victoria.

 The steel used in the support structure of the buildings was shipped in from Glasgow, Scotland and the original roof tiles were manufactured in France while the bricks and teak for the woodwork were locally sourced across Asia.

 Parliament Building

 The Parliament building was built in 1919.
 It is the very place where the independence of the country was handed over by the British on 4 January 1948.
 In-front of the building is the flagpole where the Union Jack was lowered and the flag of Independent Burma was raised.
 Just a few meters away from it is a brick monument memorizing the 7 fallen ministers of the 1947 assassination.(Ko Htwe and U Ohn Maung weren't ministers).